samhann/samhann.github.io/_posts/2016-01-09-fb-newsfeed-style-loader-in-swift.markdown

 ```

-The gradient has a locations property which we animate to move the gradient along the view.
-We give it a repeat count of infinity so that it continues animating.
+A `CAGradientLayer` has a `locations` property which can be animated to move the gradient along the length of the view.

+We create a `CABasicAnimation` for the locations key , with a repeat count of infinity so that it continues animating.

 ## Add the Cutout

-So now we've added the gradient to the contentview.
-Now we need to cover up the gradient with white with "holes" where the other views.
-This is also easy to do.
+Now that we've added the animated gradient to the contentview, we need to cover it with white and cut out "holes" where the other views are.
+Imagine a white wall in front of the animating gradient , with windows wherever the other views are.

+This is also easy to do using CoreGraphics.

 We create a class called CutoutView which fills itself with a white background but clears the rects where all the other views are.